standardguy/challenge/README.md

-This was my code challenge
+This was my code challenge for LivingSocial internal tools UI.
+I was given a comp and told to recreate it.

 challenge
 =========